Home / Loose Leaf Tea / Green Tea

 Europe Shipping Information

-FREE Europe Tracked Delivery when you spend β¬60 or more
+FREE Europe Tracked Delivery when you spend β¬70/DKK 515/CHF 65 or more

-FREE Europe Express Tracked Delivery when you spend β¬120 or more
+FREE Europe Express Tracked Delivery when you spend β¬120/DKK 860 or more

 Availability of rates depends on location and order weight.
 For a complete overview of our shipping rates please see our delivery page.
-Prices displayed at the checkout are based on live currency exchange rates and may differ slightly from this list.
+Prices displayed at the checkout are based on live currency exchange rates and may differ slightly from the listed price.

 Returns